Nickname(s): Land of Lincoln

 The first skyscraper was built in Chicago in 1885.

 The tallest building in the US is Sears Tower.

-Judith A. Curry obtained her PhD in Geophysical Sciences from the University of Chicago.
-She held faculty positions at Penn State University, Purdue, University of Wisconsin-Madison, and University of Colorado-Boulder.
+Judith A. Curry obtained her Ph.D. in Geophysical Sciences from the University of Chicago.
+She held faculty positions at Penn State University, Purdue, University of Wisconsin-Madison, and the University of Colorado-Boulder.
 She was chairman of the School of Earth and Atmospheric Sciences at the Georgia Institute of Technology.
-She has authored or co-authored hundreds of published articles in scientific journals and has co-authored books on Thermodynamics of Atmospheres and Oceans.
+She has authored or co-authored hundreds of published articles in scientific journals and has co-authored books on the Thermodynamics of Atmospheres and Oceans.
 Dr. Curry has criticized those who attempt to mix politics into climate science.
 Every gloom and doom projection has failed.
 Every one.
-She reminds us that if a statement uses emotions, such as fear, it is most likely pushing a political agenda rather than science.
+She reminds us that if a statement uses emotions like fear, it is most likely pushing a political agenda rather than science.